rmsk2/6502-Arithmetic/README.md

 - Left and right shifting one bit (i.e. multiplication and division by 2)
 - Copying (moving)
 - 8 by 8 bit unsigned multiplication with a 16 bit result

-General division is **not** implemented.
+- 8, 16 and 32 bit divison on unsigned integers

+General division is only implemented for 8, 16 or 32 bit *unisgned integers*.
+32 bit divison is about five times slower than 32 bit multiplication (multiplication takes about 3000 clock cycles, division about 15000 cycles).
 Apart from multiplication and squaring the routines do not care about where a decimal point (or comma depending on where you live) is assumed to be and so the library also provides the above operations for fixed point numbers in the variants mentioned above.

-The assembled binary has a size of about 1250 bytes in the default configuration (512 of which are part of a table which is used for 16 bit multiplication) but you can customize the library to be as short as about 720 bytes.
+The assembled binary has a size of about 1755 bytes in the default configuration (512 of which are part of a table which is used for 16 bit multiplication) but you can customize the library to be as short as about 1200 bytes.

 # Building and customizing